typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

   extends DocumentTree
 ```

 In the imperative mode, we can batch and reorder initialization.
-Say
+Say,
-we don’t initialize `Document` when we create it.
-This tree then
+for example, we don’t initialize `Document` when we create it.
+This
-contains `Document`s that contain only `Path`s.
-We can walk the tree,
+tree then contains `Document`s that contain only `Path`s.
+We can walk
-doing step 1 for every `Document`.
+the tree, doing step 1 for every `Document`.

 ```scala
   // add this to DocumentTree